Bourbaki0404/CIS194-2013-Assignment-Solution/README.md

 CIS194 Functional Programming in Haskell

-The repository contains assignment solutions and some notes from lecture.
+The repository contains assignment solutions and some notes from the lecture.

 Some exercies are skipped since they are uninteresting.